Attorney Sharon Jackson, LLC

 by Sharon Jackson on December 14, 2022 under

 December is here, bringing in the end-of-the-year festivities and the holiday season.
 You may be thinking that you should continue to put off filing for divorce and wait until the new year.
-However, Georgia attorney Sharon Jackson does not recommend waiting until January to carry out your divorce plans.
+However, Georgia divorce and family law attorney Sharon Jackson does not recommend waiting until January to carry out your divorce plans.
 Here are ten reasons why December is a good month to file for divorce.

 #2.
 Have the Time to Focus On Your Divorce in December

 Most people assume that you are busier in December than in January.
-However, for a lot of people, this ends up not being the case.
+This however, is not the case for many.
 Some people’s work schedules and home lives start to become less busy toward the end of the year, and many individuals have a lot of downtime.
+Taking unused vacation at the end of the year and enjoying downtime to ponder the future may create an ideal time to file for divorce.
 Once the new year approaches, everything starts back very quickly.
 This may cause you to continue putting off filing for your divorce until the spring.

 #4.
 Benefit From Moving On Quickly